francoism90/dotfiles/README.md

 ### tuned

-You may want to install tuned on IoT-matchines:
+You may want to install tuned on IoT machines:

 ```bash
 # rpm-ostree install tuned tuned-profiles-atomic
 ```

-> Tip: You can change the power-profile using Cockpit.
+> Tip: You can change the power profile using Cockpit.

 ### Cockpit

 Follow the [installation instructions](https://cockpit-project.org/running.html#coreos).

-In addition you may want to install `cockpit-networkmanager` and  `cockpit-files`.
+In addition, you may want to install `cockpit-networkmanager` and `cockpit-files`.

 ## Filesystem